Can-Torungil/Luggage-Weight-Calculator/README.md

    cd Luggage-Weight-Calculator
    ```

-2. **Open the application**
+2. **Run the application**

+   **Option A: Using Visual Studio Code (Recommended)**
+   - Open the project folder in Visual Studio Code
+   - Install the "Live Server" extension if not already installed
+   - Right-click on `index.html` and select "Open with Live Server"
+   - The application will automatically open in your default browser

+   **Option B: Using Terminal/Command Line**
    - Navigate to the project directory
+   - Use Python's built-in server:
+     ```bash
+     # For Python 3
+     python -m http.server 8000

+     # For Python 2
+     python -m SimpleHTTPServer 8000
+     ```
+   - Or use Node.js http-server:
+     ```bash
+     # Install http-server globally (one-time setup)
+     npm install -g http-server

+     # Run the server
+     http-server
+     ```
-   - Open `index.html` in your web browser
+   - Open your browser and navigate to `http://localhost:8000` or the port shown in terminal
-   - Or use a local web server for better performance

 ### 🔧 Configuration